Unit Budget & Calendar Tools

 This list includes almost everything that might cost your unit money over the course of a year.

-- Awards, advancement and recognition.
-Costs for Cub Scout adventure loops, Boy Scout merit badges, Venturing awards and more should be built into your budget.
+Awards, advancement and recognition.
+Costs for Cub Scout adventure loops, Scouts BSA merit badges, Venturing awards and more should be built into your budget.

-- Activities.
-Typically, activities like the Pinewood Derby, Cub Scout field trips, district or council events, high-adventure trips, and campouts aren’t included in the unit’s annual dues.
+Activities.
+Typically, activities like the Pinewood Derby, Cub Scout field trips, service area or council events, high-adventure trips, and campouts aren’t included in the unit’s annual dues.
 They’re paid by families on a per-event basis.
 Consider including some or all of those costs in your unit’s annual budget.

-- Camp.
-Cub Scout day camp, Cub Scout resident camp, family camping, Boy Scout summer camp, and a big Venturing or Sea Scouting trip.
+Camp.
+Adventure Day Camp, Cub Scout & Webelos Resident Camps, family camping, Scouts BSA Resident Camp, and a big Venturing or Sea Scouting trip.
 These special Scouting events — often the highlight of a young person’s year — should go in the budget.

 organization, by members of the committee, or by a unit money-earning project.